Lehmaning/AUR/README.md

 # My AUR packages

-All sources are held in branches.
-Also, you can check, vote, deprecate all the packages on [my aur dashboard](https://aur.archlinux.org/packages?K=Lehmaning&SeB=m).
+All PKGBUILD sources are held in the other branches.
+Also, you can mark, vote, test or deprecate all the packages on [my aur dashboard](https://aur.archlinux.org/packages?K=Lehmaning&SeB=m).

 ## Package List